annmcnamara/annmcnamara.github.io/dashboard/README.md

 ## Deployment

-The app was deployed to a free static page hosting service GitHub Pages.
+The app was deployed to a free static page hosting service - GitHub Pages. [http://annmcnamara.github.io/dashboard/Code/index.html](http://annmcnamara.github.io/dashboard/Code/index.html).

+## Analysis.
+Examining all the factors including age, sex, ethnicity, innie vs outie, and frequency of washing – there appear to be no differences in the number and kinds of bacteria  found in a particular person.

+This is an area of ongoing research...

 ### Data Source

+The data used in this project can be found here:

 Hulcr, J. et al.(2012) _A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable_.
 Retrieved from: [http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)